-Are you really happy or just really comfortable?
+So ask yourself: Are you really happy or just really comfortable?

-Taking on this mindset allowed some of my proudest achievements and best memories to manifest.
+Posing myself this question and taking on this mindset allowed some of my proudest achievements and best memories to manifest.
 This year, I started to write poetry, and ended up reading this poetry to a large audience in Shoreditch.
 I began to take my blog seriously, meaning having to take outfit shots in public, and no longer from the comfort of my own room or secluded spaces.
 If you ask my fellow blogging babe, she will tell you just how nervous I was the first time we took photos together.
 But I pushed through my fears, and now I’ll stand in the middle of Winter Wonderland just to get those schmoney shots.
 We even ended up doing an all-nighter in London once after a day of shooting, running into fancy restaurants with skyline views of the city and turning Waterloo station into a playground at 3am.
 I spent my 21st birthday solo-travelling for a week around Toulouse and Paris, eating croissants by the Seine and chatting to cute French guys (okay, so monsieur Hugo turned out to be a creepy pick-up artist, but yolo, right?)

 2017 marked the end of being a passive observer and welcomed actively doing life rather than letting life happen to me.
 So that’s why we’re leaving comfort zones in 2017, and allowing 2018 to be the year of breaking boundaries, figuring out our desires, and making scary, and sometimes stupid, decisions every once in a while.